Skip to main content

 Our “Take the LEAD!”
 Team

-Our Grade 6 “Take the Lead” team has been developed and is being supported by our two catalyst DPA and “Take the Lead” teachers: Mr. J. Croshaw and Mrs. C. Mackenzie.
-In addition, the Grade 6 homeroom teachers are supporting the program by providing coverage for Mr. Croshaw and Mrs. Mackenzie’s Physical Education classes during the “Take the Lead” training experiences.
+Our Grade 6 “Take the Lead” team has been developed and is being supported by our catalyst DPA and “Take the Lead” teacher: Mr. C. Bales.
+In addition, the Grade 6 homeroom teachers are supporting the program by providing coverage for Mr. Bales Physical Education classes during the “Take the Lead” training experiences.

 Bobcat Grade 6 Students “Take the LEAD!”